Skip to Content

 Time Limits for South Carolina Dog Bite Lawsuits

-Victims of dog bites in South Carolina have three years from the date of their injury to pursue a civil lawsuit against the dog owner in the state's court system.
-This deadline is know as a "statute of limitations" and applies to all personal injury claims in South Carolina.
-If you attempt to file a claim after this deadline expires, your case will almost certainly be dismissed and you will effectively be barred from pursuing compensation for your injuries.
+Victims of dog bites in South Carolina have three years from the date of the injury to file a personal injury lawsuit against the dog owner in civil court.
+This deadline, called the “statute of limitations,” applies to all personal injury claims throughout the state.
+If you miss this deadline, your case will almost certainly be dismissed, and you will lose your ability to seek compensation for your injuries.

 Schedule a Free Consultation With Us